piratfm/eti-tools/README.md

 NDR NDS HAN (Niedersachsen, Hannover, 7D) | 239.229.96.38:50000
 NDR NDS BS (Niedersachsen, Braunschweig 11B) | 239.229.96.42:50000
 NDR MV SN (Mecklenburg-Vorpommern, Schwerin 12B) | 239.229.96.43:50000
+Allgäu (8B) | 239.128.57.20:50020
+Voralpen (7A) | 239.128.58.20:50020

+Please note that Voralpenmux does **not** work at the moment due a bug in the software.

+:information_source: Hint: If you get regular error like that

+`[date and time] EDI: Unknown TAG Fptt`

+on Allgäumux, then you can avoid this by redirecting the output to the null device:

+`fedi2eti 101 239.128.57.20 50020 2> /dev/null | dablin_gtk `

 ### DAB-Ensembles in DVB-GSE